 Where the design community meets.

-Remote Product Designer Joined about 5 years ago
+Remote Product Designer Joined over 5 years ago

 I never stayed at a company for more than 2.5 years, the thought of working more than 5 years for the same company/product scares me, it just sounds boring.
 But it really depends, I left some companies because I wanted to try something different.
 I left others because I clearly wasn't learning anything anymore.
 Now that I've done my experience, and I know what I care about, if the product is a really good product and the team is great I'd be more than happy to stay as long as possible.
 Now a different thing is happening to me: I'm in my 'I want to help the planet' phase, and my criteria to define what's an interesting job opportunity have slightly shifted.
 I need a good team, a good product, a clear growth path but also a sense of purpose.
 I need to know I'm not just making rich people richer.
 Work in progress.